Connecting to Common Runtime Heroku Postgres Databases from an External Resource

 - User-initiated database credential rotations using

 - Catastrophic hardware failures that require Heroku Postgres staff to recover your database on new hardware

 - Security issues or threats that require Heroku Postgres staff to rotate database credentials

 Always fetch the database URL config var from the corresponding Heroku app when your application starts.
 For example, you can follow the 12-Factor application configuration principles by using the Heroku CLI and invoke your process.
 For example:

 This way, you ensure your process or application always has correct database credentials.

-Connecting to a Heroku Postgres database from outside of the Heroku network requires SSL.
-Your client or application must support and enable SSL to reliably connect to a Heroku Postgres database.
-Most clients will connect over SSL by default, but on occasion it is necessary to set the
+Applications must support and enable SSL to connect to a Heroku Postgres database.
+Most clients connect over SSL by default, but sometimes it’s necessary to add the

 sslmode=require query parameter to your database URL before connecting.